hemidactylus/mlops-speedrun-spamclassifier/README.md

 Now, indeed, another team in the company can take these features and train the model by retrieving labels and features from the feature store.

+The data scientists can indeed start reading features from the feature store, the set of `sms_id` to use for training, and create the "2019" spam-detection model.
+Since they like to work with interactive notebooks, here's what you do:

+- start `jupyter notebook`
+- locate `training/model1_2019/train_model_1_2019.ipynb`
+- run it all the way to storing the trained model.

+The notebook accesses the Feast store and uses it to retrieve, from offline storage, the training data.
+To do so, the join on `sms_id` is done behind the scenes to give a dataset with features _and_ labels.
+Note we specify a date, to ensure we retrieve historically-consistent data ("as if time was frozen on that day").

+Once the data is transformed and the model is trained, it is stored to a file for later usage. _TODO_.

+> In a production environment, the model would be stored e.g. on cloud object
+> storage; moreover, if the feature registry were not just a local SQLite, this
+> part of the story could well be played on another machine, provided this
+> repo is there with all secrets set up.